possibilities/meta-composer-cli/prompts.md

 For consistency we should place it in ~/.meta-composer/cache/resources/shadcn/core Don't worry about backwards compatibility.
 I'll delete the old cache now and we can create a new one after the feature is complete.

 Ignore all of the shadcn related code in ~/code/docs/ui-composer-mcp.xml and only concentrate on the lucid related code.

+## 21 [plan mode]

+Implement `meta-composer list icons` command

+The list command already does the work to warm a file cache

+Now we will read from that cache to return a meaningful response when calling the `meta-composer list icons` command

+We originally implemented all of this in a python project that you can read here: ~/code/docs/ui-composer-mcp.xml.
+You can read the source, specifically the file ./ui_composer_mcp/server.py and the function ui_list_icons, to learn how to work with the cached data and return the expected response.
+Implement it to work identically and return the equivalent string when the `meta-composer list icons` command is called.

+## 21.1 [plan mode]

+Show an example of icons.yaml from the metadata direcotry compared to the output from the python implementation?

+## 22.2 [plan mode]

+Instead of trying to worry about getting it perfect right now let's return the content of icons.yaml as-is for now